Eirik Bakke: Leeds United (1999–2006)

-SK Brann (2006-2010)
+Brann (2006–2010)

-On 31 August 2006, Bakke signed a two-year deal with SK Brann, and returned to Norway.
+On 31 August 2006, Bakke signed a two-year deal with Brann, and returned to Norway.
 The deal was financed by Hardball.
 Some media outlets claimed that Bakke and Brann had a "gentlemen's agreement", that Bakke could leave Brann if a larger club wanted to sign him, which Brann denied.

 Bakke debuted for Brann on 11 September 2006 against Stabæk.
-He started the 2007 season playing for Brann 2nd team while returning to full fitness from his injury problems.
+He started the 2007 season playing for Brann second team while returning to full fitness from his injury problems.
 He experienced an erratic season, making his first full Tippeliga start on 26 June 2007.
-He scored the winning goal against the club's arch-rivals Rosenborg BK on 11 August 2007.
+He scored the winning goal against the club's arch-rivals Rosenborg on 11 August 2007.

 Bakke promised Brann that when he was close to retirement he would finish his career in Norway with the club, playing a further one or two seasons.
 In the run-up to the 2008 season, Bakke became captain of Brann.
 On 30 May 2008, Bakke extended his Brann deal to 2010, but with a clause permitting him to re-evaluate his deal if the club decided to lay artificial turf at Brann Stadion.
 A few weeks later, Brann announced that the club would continue with natural grass as the turf at Brann Stadion for the coming years.

-Sogndal (2011-2012)
+Sogndal (2011–2012)

 Bakke signed a two-year deal with Sogndal in 2011.
 In November 2012 he retired from active football.